PiyushLuitel-07/Telco-Customer-Churn-Prediction-using-Traditional-ML-Algorithm-vs-Transformer-Based-Models/README.md

 ## 🧑‍💼 Real-Life Example:

-Let’s say we ou have 100 churners:
+Let’s say we have 100 churners:
 - **Random Forest** would catch ~72 of them.
 - **Logistic Regression** would catch ~70.
 - Missing even 2–3 churners could result in lost revenue.